 }

 DwindleLayoutEngine.calculateLayout(for:screen:) -> [WindowToken: CGRect].
 Smart split (planSplit) chooses orientation from the available rectangle’s slope vs. aspect; preselection lets the user direct where the next window inserts.
-The engine also supports resize/balance/swap/toggle-orientation/toggle-fullscreen and geometric-neighbor navigation.
+The engine also supports resize/balance/whole-tile swap/toggle-orientation/toggle-fullscreen, grouped-member reorder, and geometric-neighbor navigation.
 Like Niri it is a plain final class, AX-free, mutation-gated by WorldStore.

 Focus management is split across several objects (there is no single coordinator class — KeyboardFocusLifecycleCoordinator.swift now holds only value types: KeyboardFocusTarget, ManagedFocusOrigin, ManagedFocusRequest).